Panda! Sandoval helps Braves sweep doubleheader against Nats - WTMJ

 Strasburg, who doubled in his first at-bat, was lifted for a pinch-hitter in the sixth after 85 pitches.

-In Game 1, the Braves put up five runs in the second inning off Erick Fedde (0-1), then wound up barely holding on with a save by Will Smith a day after he gave up a walk-off hit to Juan Soto.
+In Game 1, the Braves put up five runs in the second inning off Erick Fedde (0-1), then held on with a save by Will Smith a day after he gave up a walk-off hit to Juan Soto.

 Smith, Atlanta’s fifth pitcher, didn’t have an easy time of things, though.

 Trying to protect a 7-5 lead Wednesday, the first batter he faced was Soto.
 This time, Soto walked, and Starlin Castro drove him in with a double.
-Another walk put the winning run on base with one out, but Smith got Andrew Stevenson to ground into a double play to end it.
+Then, with two men on, Smith got Andrew Stevenson to ground into a double play.

 “This was kind of an agonizing week,” Snitker said after Atlanta avoided what would have been its first 0-5 start since 2016.
 “A good day to end the road trip.”